 So, how best should we deal with Candida?

 Seek medical advice to be sure of the correct diagnosis but also think about changing what you eat and what natural support you can introduce.

-Oregano is Generally Recognized as Safe (GRAS) status.
+Oregano is Generally Recognised as Safe (GRAS) status.
 Indicating that it is widely regarded as a safe product to use.
 However, essential oils, like everything else, must be used sensibly: